carnold84/modern-design-system-starter/README.md

 ## Install

+1. Clone or download the `Modern Design System Starter` repository.
+2. Run `yarn` or `npm install` (see below) to install dependencies.
+3. Customise to your heart's content!

 [Yarn](https://yarnpkg.com/) is the default package manager, but you can use [NPM](https://www.npmjs.com/) if you want.
 It's recommended that you don't mix the two though as it can cause problems.
-It's also recommended that you delete the yarn.lock file before run NPM install.
+It's also recommended that you delete the yarn.lock file before running NPM install.

 ## Scripts